kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ## Introducing the models

 Fixed effects and random effects are both ways of modeling unobserved heterogeneity.
-In our example scenario, this means each person has an individual propensity to post a photo, but we have no data directly telling us that propensity.
+In our example scenario, this means each person has an individual propensity to post a photo, but we have no data *directly* telling us that propensity.
 Generically, the model looks like

 $$
 y_{it} = d_{it} \beta + c_i + \epsilon_{it}
 $$

 where $$i$$ indexes persons and $$t$$ indexes the visits of each person.
 The variable $$y_{it}$$ is a dummy indicating whether the person posted on that visit.
 So, $$y_{it}=1$$ if persion $$i$$ posted in visit $$t$$ and 0 otherwise.
 The treatment dummy is $$d_{it}$$.
 So, $$d_{it}=1$$ if persion $$i$$ was in the treatment in visit $$t$$ and 0 otherwise.
-The corresponding treatment effect is $$\beta$$ is our parameter of interest.
+The corresponding treatment effect is $$\beta$$, our parameter of interest.
 It tells us how much the treatment version of the site boosts the probability of posting.
-Each individual's propensity to post is represented by $$c_i$$.
+Finally, each individual's propensity to post is represented by $$c_i$$.
 Think of this as person $$i$$'s personal tendency to share photos.

 The variation in the data can be split: between-person and within-person.
 Between-person variation refers to the fact that some persons post more than others and some persons are more exposed to the treatment than others.
-Within variation refers to the fact that *a given person* posts on some visits but not on others and sees the treatment version of the site on some visits and not on others.
+Within-person variation refers to the fact that *a given person* posts on some visits but not on others and sees the treatment version of the site on some visits and not on others.

 #### Between-person and within-person variation: A Python demo
 ~~~